 Portion the dough into tablespoon-sized balls.
 A small cookie scoop makes this easy and gives you consistent batches.

-Roll the dough balls between the palms of your hands to smooth out the shape and warm up the dough a bit.
+Step 5: Roll the dough balls between the palms of your hands to smooth out the shape and slightly warm up the dough.

-The warmth from your hands will make the dough balls slightly sticky, which is the perfect time to roll them in sprinkles!
+The warmth from your hands will make the dough balls slightly sticky, which is perfect for rolling them in sprinkles!

 Nonpareils, colored sanding sugar or even jimmies work great with these cookies.
-Try blending two or three colors together for a holiday or celebration, or combine all your jimmies for a literal explosion of color!
+Try blending two or three colors together for a holiday or celebration.
+Or try combining all your jimmies for a literal explosion of color!

-Though shaped sprinkles would look cute on these cookies, they will melt in the oven, so stick to jimmies and nonpareils for best results!
+Though shaped sprinkles would look cute on these cookies, they will melt in the oven.
+Stick to jimmies and nonpareils for the best results!

-To help make sure your cookies don’t spread in the oven, place the cookie sheet with the prepared dough in the fridge for a couple minutes before baking.
-While this step isn’t necessary, it does firm the dough slightly and slows down the baking, producing a softer, rounder cookie.
+Place the cookie sheet with the prepared dough in the fridge for a couple minutes before baking.
+This helps make sure your sugar cookies don’t spread in the oven.
+While this step isn’t necessary, it firms the dough slightly and slows down the baking to produce a softer, rounder cookie.

-And you always want to make sure your cookie sheets are cool before starting a new batch, otherwise your dough will melt and bake unevenly.
-You can run your sheets under cold water to chill them, or pop them in the freezer for a bit to cool off.
+And you always want to make sure your cookie sheets are cool before starting a new batch.
+Otherwise, your dough will melt and bake unevenly.
+You can run your sheets under cold water or pop them in the freezer for a bit to cool off.